unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 .. image:: ../images/tSforAndroid.gif
 *The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.*

+The app translationStudio for Android is a mobile app where translators can do offline translating.
+It contains the content that needs to be translated as well as translationHelps.
+You can share information directly from device to device, and you can upload finished content to Door43 where it can be digitally published.

 Installation
 ------------
 1. Tap the Google Play Store icon on the Android device.
 Google Play Store opens.